uwrobotics/MarsRoverHardware/Projects/Science/Rev2/README.md

 # Science Board

-The Science board is responsible for interfacing with the motors, servos, and sensors in the rover's science data collection module.
-The science module will also perform on-board testing on collected soil and rock samples to determine if life is present.
+The science board is responsible for interfacing with the motors, servos, and sensors in the rover's science data collection module.
+The science module consists of two primary components; the digger used to collect soil samples and the centrifuge used to mix soil samples with chemicals
+The science module will test the dampness of soil sites using the STEMMA moisture sensor to determine where to retreive soil samples.
+The digger has two sub-modules the scoop and the lift.
+The scoop uses the Hitec HS-82MG servo to collect soil samples.
+The lift raises and lowers the scoop using a Pololu 4695.
+At the top of the lift the sample into the centrifuge.
+The centrifuge consists of two components; the lid and the geniva drive used to rotate the centrifuge.
+The lid is controlled by the Feetech FS90 servo.
+The geniva drive is driven by Pololu 4685.

 ![Science_Render](https://github.com/uwrobotics/MarsRover2020-PCB/blob/master/Projects/Science/Rev1/images/Science_Render.jpg)